Conservative Party of British Columbia: Economic issues

 The party advocates for increased resource extraction with fewer environmental roadblocks, and calls to further develop the province's fossil fuel and lumber industries.
 It seeks to eliminate the provincial carbon tax, roll back climate-friendly building codes, and consider nuclear power as an energy option.
 It also seeks to expand support for farmers by increasing local food processing capacity, and to bring in private auto insurance companies.

 Healthcare

-The party supports allowing for both public and private health-care options and allowing patients who are waiting for care in B.C. to access services at approved out-of-province clinics.
+The party supports allowing for both public and private health-care options and allowing patients who are waiting for care in BC to access services at approved out-of-province clinics.
 It opposes COVID-19 vaccine mandates for health care workers and has promised to compensate health-care workers who lost their jobs as a result.

 Housing

 In 2024, party leader John Rustad told supporters that he would scrap a housing reform by the BC NDP that legalized fourplexes on lots that previously only allowed single-family housing and sixplexes on lots near rapid transit stations.
 Instead, the Conservatives would work with local governments to use pre-zoning to increase density and supply in specific areas.
 The party has proposed a $1,500 a month housing costs rebate for both renters and homeowners starting in 2026, supports incentives for rental construction, and has promised it will not bring in low-barrier housing or homeless shelters without community consent.